xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

   - the reliability is defined as a function of frequency.
 - further check how they use the reliability and frequency function.
   - use to determine the frequency required to guarantee reliability.
-- how to define the energy cost of replicaiton?
+- how to define the energy cost of replication?
 Different task may have different energy consumption
   - energy is defined as a function of frequency
 - how to partition the set of replicas among different cores?
   - use the known heuristic